 Hair & Makeup Artist, Amrit Kaur – She is every bride’s dream!
 Not only she did a fabulous job with the make up and hair for each function, specially making sure all looks vary from each other, she was constantly there for me during the planning and styling of the looks where I shared images of my clothes and jewelry with her and she kept giving me her feedback.
 That level of involvement makes every brides life so much easier!

-Photography: Photographs by Siddharth Sharma
+Photographer: Photographs by Siddharth Sharma

-Videography: House on the Clouds
+Videographer: House on the Clouds

 Wedding Planner: F5 Weddings